 and yoga (for core strength and flexibility).
 Running does have the advantage that you can get a really good cardiovascular workout in just 30 minutes.
 It takes longer on a bike or walking.
 I enjoy coaching, seeing athletes keeping fit and improving their times is very rewarding.
 As a club we are lucky to have so many nice friendly members.
 I have attended the UK Athletics course on Leadership in Running Fitness and also have the UK Athletics coaching licence, CRB check and the Amateur Swimming Association level 1 certificate.
 I have had first aid training and been trained over the years by a variety of inspiring coaches.

-Richard Grassly - Richard runs the training group as known as The Denbies Mob and is the clubs Veterans Team Captain
+Richard is a UKA qualified Endurance coach and runs the training group as known as The Denbies Mob.

-Linda Davey is a UKA level 2 specialising in Jumps with over 20 years experience.
-Currently coaching U11.
+Linda is a UKA level 2 specialising in Jumps with over 20 years experience.
+Currently coaching U11

-Christine Stables is a UKA level 1 assist coach for U11
+Christine is a UKA level 1 assist coach for U11

-Gayle Banks - Gayle leads a group for all runners who need or simply prefer to incorporate walking into their social runs - the group was designed to help those newer to running or returning from injury/lay off, to build up their endurance gradually and safely.
+Sam Knivett - Sam leads a group for all runners who need or simply prefer to incorporate walking into their social runs - the group was designed to help those newer to running or returning from injury/lay off, to build up their endurance gradually and safely.

-Ruth Kirkpatrick & Jacqui Cooper - In addition to leading runs with Elizabeth's group, Ruth and Jacqui have started the very popular Monday Morning Social Group.
-Ruth is also part of the media team - keeping us up to date on Facebook and Instagram and Jacqui is one of the race directors for the handicaps.
+Ruth Kirkpatrick & Jacqui Cooper - In addition to leading runs on a Tues evening for those wanting to run a little faster or further than Sam's group, Ruth and Jacqui have started the very popular Monday Morning Social Group.
+Ruth is also part of the media team - keeping us up to date on Facebook and Instagram AND one of our welfare officers and Jacqui is one of the race directors for the handicaps.
+Both are also members of the committee.

 David Phillips - Run leader and quiz master!